sarah-im12/SK4.1-FinalProject-CPSC292/README.md

 ## Overview
 Skillcheck 4.1 includes the final project and written report.
 The project is based on Project 1 and includes data analysis, visualizations, and a full report including a background, analysis, results, and conclusions with a full reference.
+This project utlizes data from a CSV file and demonstrates the approval ratings from polls of the democratic party in congress overtime from 11/21/20 to 11/05/2022.
+The data was cleaned and transformed to demonstrate the general trends overtime.

 ## Final Project RMarkdown File